 He took off a glove to feel her velvet as he stroked her nose.
 He rubbed her powerful shoulder.
 She chuffed, nudged his chest.
 He rested his head against hers.
 “You’ll be free soon, Aggie.”

-book three: legacy scheduled for publication 2022
+book three: legacy

 I'm a graduate of the Lighthouse Writers Workshop Book Project and am actively seeking representation and publication opportunities for novel-length works and short stories.